v4ish/2bars/README.md

 ## Notes

-- Use Fullscreen Windowed if not working
+- Use Fullscreen Windowed if not working.

 - The app uses global keyboard hooks — running it may require admin or elevated privileges on some platforms.